 consumer - Somerset, New Jersey

 Flippers have wrecked a number of houses in our neighborhood and tricked a few of people to make their fast bucks.
-The "standard" thing for removing mortar is muriatic acid, but it is hazardous (it's a strong acid) and, unless you prevent it, the fumes will travel through the house and rust any stainless steel or chrome.
-You might try it, wearing protective gloves and goggles, and with good ventilation, on a small area and see what you learn.
+The "standard" thing for removing mortar is Muriatic Acid [linked by editor to product info at Amazon], but it is hazardous (it's a strong acid) and, unless you prevent it, the fumes will travel through the house and rust any stainless steel or chrome.
+You might try it, wearing protective gloves [linked by editor to product info at Amazon] and goggles [linked by editor to product info at Amazon], and with good ventilation, on a small area and see what you learn.
 Good luck.

 Ted Mooney, P.E.
 RET